top of page

 You'll never find another like Me!

-Then I found Pole and Aerial.
+Then I found Pole.

 All the emotions I’d ever silenced seemed to pour out of my body like glitter.
 And it didn’t matter if they were happy or sad, it mattered that for the very first time I could put my whole soul into something.
 And then show that to the world.
 I could love and lose and cry and shriek with joy by embracing my feelings and letting my heart loose.